pyeve/cerberus/docs/customize.rst

 Custom Data Types
 ~~~~~~~~~~~~~~~~~
 Cerberus supports and validates several standard data types (see :ref:`type`).
-When building :ref:`class_validator` you can add and validate your own data types.
+When building a `Class-based Custom Validators`_ you can add and validate your
+own data types.
 For example `Eve <http://python-eve.org>`_ (a tool for quickly building and
 deploying RESTful Web Services) supports a custom ``objectid`` type, which is
 used to validate that field values conform to the BSON/MongoDB ``ObjectId``